 Community COVID-19 Response Innovation Project Portfolio

-Situation: In response to the COVID-19 pandemic, a midsize city in the San Francisco Bay Area closed their facilities to in-person working and public services.
+Situation: In response to the COVID-19 pandemic, a midsize city in Silicon Valley closed their facilities to in-person working and public services.
 With the COVID-19 vaccine beginning to be administered to members of the community, the city is planning to reopen their facilities to staff and the public on July 1.

-Approach: We benchmark the city's readiness against a model of a COVID-19 Safe Space.
-We applied our Safe Space framework, a model that we co-developed with a small team of scientists, engineers and respected domain experts.
+We applied our Safe Space framework, a model that we co-developed with a small team of scientists, engineers and respected domain experts from Great Places and Spaces, Peter Williams Consulting, and Change Impetus.
 This framework brings together the science of COVID-19 transmission; building and ventilation science; codes, public health guidelines and best practices; policies and practices; technology and innovative tools; space design and layout; people and organization; governance and operations; building infrastructure and metrics.
 We combine physical facility inspections, along with the assessment model, to score the effectiveness of the city’s responses and measures, identify gaps and create actionable recommendations.

 - Creating COVID-19 Safe Spaces for Reopening and Return to Work (Part One)